domb2017/openshift-workshops/www-default/workshop-lab-hexboard.md

 Mouseover <b>Browse</b> tab on the left hand :point_left: side of the screen, and explore the different menus.<br/><br/>

-:thought_balloon: If you'd like to view the deployed application...
-First click the :arrow_up: (up arrow) next to the circular image with "1 pod" displayed under the <b>sketchpod</b> service, then navigate to link above the deployed Hexboard pod i.e. `http://hexboard-hexboard.projectname-URI.com/`.<br/><br/>

-Do this a couple more times while tabbing back and forth see what happens.
-But, please don't do this too many times in the lab environment (I'll explain, just ask).

       </div>
     </div>
   </div>
 </div>

+## Summary

+If you'd like to view the deployed application...
+First click the up arrow next to the circular image with "1 pod" displayed under the deployed "sketchpod" `service`.
+Then navigate to link above the deployed pod i.e. "http://hexboard-hexboard.projectname-URI.com/", which is also known as a `route`.

+:information_source: You'll learn more about routes and services in the subsequent labs, so don't worry about this as much for the time being.

+Do this a couple more times while tabbing back and forth see what happens.
+But, please don't do this too many times in the lab environment (I'll explain, just ask).